-- [] 1.
-A complete Land Use Review Application Form, including signatures by, or the written consent of, the owners of all property to be included in the development. - [] 2.
-A completed Sign Posting Requirements Acknowledgment form (attached). - [] 3.
-Three (3) copies of an improvement survey or improvement location certificate by a registered surveyor, of the subject property. - [] 4.
-One (1) copy of the subject property's legal description, printed clearly on an 8 1/2^m x 11^m sheet. - [] 5.
-Fifteen (15) copies of a vicinity map (8 1⁄2" x 11") indicating the site and names of adjacent streets.
-If the site is less than one acre, the map must be drawn at a minimum scale of 1":200'. - [] 6.
-Fifteen (15) copies of a written statement which describes the proposal and addresses how the application meets the applicable criteria for approval found in Sections 9-2-14 (h), B.R.C.
-1981 (see attached Site Review Criteria Response form).
-This written statement shall include the following information: - [] (A) A statement of the current ownership; - [] (B) An explanation of the objectives to be achieved by the project, including without limitation building descriptions, sketches, or elevations that may be required to describe the objectives; - [] (C) A development schedule indicating the approximate date when construction of the project or phases of the project can be expected to begin and be completed; and - [] (D) Copies of any special agreements, conveyances, restrictions, or covenants that will govern the use, maintenance, and continued protection of the goals of the project and any related parks, recreation areas, playgrounds, outlots, or open space.
+[] 1. of, the A complete Land Use Review Application Form , including signatures by, or the written consent owners of all property to be included in the development. [] 2.
+A completed Sign Posting Requirements Acknowledgment form (attached). [] 3. surveyo Three (3) copies of an improvement survey or improvement location certificate by a registered or, of the subject property. [] 4.
+One (1) copy of the subject property's legal description , printed clearly on an 8 1/2" x 11" sheet. [] 5. streets.
+Fifteen (15) copies of a vicinity map (8 $\frac{1}{2}$ " x 11") indicating the site and names of adjacent If the site is less than one acre, the map must be drawn at a minimum scale of 1":200'. [] Fifteen (15) copies of a written statement which describes the proposal and addresses how the ation meets the applicable criteria for approval found in Sections 9-2-14 (h), B.R.C.
+1981 (see d Site Review Criteria Response form).
+This written statement shall include the following tion: [] (A) A statement of the current ownership; [] (B) descrip An explanation of the objectives to be achieved by the project, including without limitation building tions, sketches, or elevations that may be required to describe the objectives; [] (C) phases A development schedule indicating the approximate date when construction of the project or of the project can be expected to begin and be completed; and [] (D) use, ma Copies of any special agreements, conveyances, restrictions, or covenants that will govern the aintenance, and continued protection of the goals of the project and any related parks, recreation